Greg Vaughan: Personal life

 Vaughan married Dutch model and actress Touriya Haoud on June 4, 2006.
-The couple has three sons.
+The couple have three sons.
 During their marriage, they lived in Los Angeles, California and Charlotte, North Carolina.
 On April 14, 2014, Haoud and Vaughan announced their separation.
 Their children live with Vaughan in the United States and Haoud moved back to the Netherlands following their divorce.

-On December 26, 2019, Vaughan announced his engagement to actress Angie Harmon.
+On December 24, 2019, Vaughan announced his engagement to actress Angie Harmon.
+In July 2021, Harmon and Vaughan called off the engagement.